 “Active imagination and automatic writing, painting and carving pictures from the unconscious, are all indirect methods of finding out what the unconscious means.” — Carl Jung, Jung-Ostrowski PP 18

 Carl Jung talks about using the process to channel ancient personalities.
 Channeling and divination take the practice from the mystical realm of the mind to the supernatural.
 It is similar to the use of process within the Modern Spiritualism movement.
-Perhaps this was a contributing factor for his break with both Sigmund Freud and Friedrich Nietzsche?
+Perhaps this contributed to his break with both Sigmund Freud and Friedrich Nietzsche?

 Are Exercises for Automatic Writing Safe?